Amorymeltzer/ksp/README.md

 - Option to not include finished experiments
 - Possible to sort by more than one thing??
 - Check `cmp` usage?
+- Avg/exp in average table is for all experiments, not just those to be completed.
+Should it be?
 - ISRU science isn't in scidefs or in a `Science` block, but rather under `PLANET_SCAN_DATA` with planet ids (InSpaceHigh, except for Kerbin which is 1)
 - Check via <https://github.com/bigorangemachine/ksp_js_career_sci_list>
 - More Windows/Mac/Linux-appropriate paths to Gamedata, .parsesciencerc
 - Put all column widths in one place, lookup hash
+- Round long decimals (handle floats)

 ## deltaVScience.pl